clmay/school/assignments/08-assignment.md

 ```

 10. Show the course number, description and cost of the cheapest courses.
-    Arrange the list by course number then description
+    Arrange the list by course number then description.

 ```sql
 COURSE_NO DESCRIPTION                   COST